-Are there any actions that I should avoid enabling or disabling on my Oracle Service Cloud site during business hours?
+Are there any actions that I should avoid enabling or disabling on my Oracle B2C Service site during business hours?

 Note: This is not an all-encompassing list.
 If you have questions regarding if an action will adversely affect your site during business hours, please post your question to the General Technical Discussions for Service in Oracle Cloud Customer Connect or Ask Technical Support.

 Introduces significant database load.
 When custom fields are added, update statements must be performed against corresponding database tables.
 While these update statements are running, records in affected tables are inaccessible.

 As a result, your staff members will not be able to open or save records associated with the table that is locked.
 In addition, depending on the type of field being added, your end-users may have difficulty submitting assistance requests through the Ask a Question page.